Survival in Adverse Conditions (2001)

 More about Bela Bozsik: http://lymerick.net/BozsikBP.html ...
 Dual-Dur patent: 6689577 or Wikipatents, USPTO

-Dr. Bozsik kindly gave me his permission to present both his lectures - and – held at the Sheffield 2005, UK LDA conference on tick-borne infections
+Dr. Bozsik kindly gave me his permission to present both his lectures - DIAGNOSIS and THERAPY – held at the Sheffield 2005, UK LDA conference on tick-borne infections

 presentation are made in PowerPoint 2003; some embedded videos from